Configuration Reference

 Source type: html

 Parses HTML structure, extracts text content, and uses token-based chunks.
-Added in v1.4.
 Best for static sites, rendered documentation, or any HTML content.

 Source type: slack